 There are a number of ways in which we can do this:

-- ‘Onboarding’ new team members so that they instantly learn the values shared within our team.
+- ‘Onboarding’ new team members so that they instantly learn the ideas, vision, and values shared within our team.

 - Inviting new team members to give feedback and engage in team discussions, so that they also feel a sense of ownership of our team values.